 Cellular Automata – 1D rule

 The first one is a simple one-dimensional Automaton from Stephen Wolfram’s “A new kind of Science”.
+The colour of a cell is given by 0 (white) or 1 (black).
 The initial state is either a single black cell on the middle of the first row or a randomly choice of black and white cells on the first row.
 At each iteration the pixels status of the next row is determined by the status of the 3 nearest neighbours in the row above it according to the rule number written in binary format.
 In the example given below the Rule number is 30: = 00011110.
-There are eight possible combinations for the colors of the 3 nearest neighbors:
+There are eight possible combinations for the colours of the 3 nearest neighbours:

 111 110 101 100 011 010 001 000.

-For each combination the color of the cell is given by the number 30 in binary format:
+For each combination the colour of the cell is given by the number 30 in binary format: